MicrosoftDocs/quantum-docs/articles/machines/full-state-simulator.md

 ## Configuring threads

 The full state simulator uses [OpenMP](http://www.openmp.org/) to parallelize the linear algebra required.
-By default, OpenMP uses all available hardware threads, which means that programs with small numbers of qubits often runs slowly because the coordination that is required dwarfs the actual work.
+By default, OpenMP uses all available hardware threads, which means that programs with small numbers of qubits often run slowly because the coordination that is required dwarfs the actual work.
 You can fix this by setting the environment variable `OMP_NUM_THREADS` to a small number.
 As a rule of thumb, configure one thread for up to four qubits, and then one additional thread per qubit.
 You might need to adjust the variable depending on your algorithm.

 ## See also